Mela FAQ

 Can I open presets created by older versions of Mela?

-Mela 3 can open presets created using Mela 1 & 2 and Mela 5 can open presets created using Mela 4 or later.
+Modern Mela can open presets created using Mela v4 or later.

 Can I open a preset even if I don’t own all the modules the preset uses?

-I bought Mela 4 but most modules seem to be locked in Mela 5.
+I purchased the Mela 4 app, but most modules seem to be locked in the latest version of Mela.

-I’m a YouTube/Instagram artist/influencer and I would like to showcase Mela in my videos.
+I’m a YouTube/Instagram artist or influencer, and I would like to showcase Mela in my videos.

-I would like to report a bug / make a feature request.
+I would like to report a bug or make a feature request.

-Visit the Mela Feedback site and create a post.
+Visit the Mela Feedback page and create a post, or email me directly.

 I would like to get a refund.